wfn Web Function First draft

 Listing errors in packages and endpoints

-declares the ERROR_CODEs specific to a given endpoint, often tied to business logic or input validation.
+• The endpoint-level errors array declares the error codes specific to a given endpoint, often tied to business logic or input validation.

 Example error response